For staff photos and bios please click here.

 Social Workers (SWiS) is a service provided at Te Uku School by Family Works Northern.
 The aim of SWiS is to provide support to children and their families/whanau before problems at home or school become more serious and difficult to overcome.
 SWiS can be accessed by anyone who has an interest in the welfare of a child at the school and can be contacted via the school office or on 0275631018.

-Children are required to wear the school sunhat for protection during all outside activities, sporting events and school trips during Terms One and Four.
-The school sunhat is available for purchase from the Office.
+Children are required to wear a sunhat for protection during all outside activities, sporting events and school trips during Terms One and Four.
+A school sunhat is available for purchase from the Office.
 There is sun screen available in classrooms for children who require it.
 Parents are encouraged to act as role models and wear a sunhat at school events.

 Swimming is an integral part of the Health and Physical Education Curriculum.
 All children should take part unless they have open cuts or school sores/impetigo, which are contagious.
 A written note from parents/caregivers is required to excuse your child from swimming.